VipranshOjha/Discover-Places/README.md

 # 🌍 Discover Places

-An intelligent, lightweight platform to discover, recommend, and explore places — built with Flask, HTML, and machine learning magic.
+> A smart, lightweight web app to help users explore new places and get personalized recommendations — powered by machine learning and Flask.

 ---

-## 🧠 What is *Discover Places*?
+## 🔎 What is Discover Places?

-**Discover Places** is a web-based application that helps users find interesting places, get smart recommendations, and navigate to them using Google Maps.
-Unlike traditional search engines, this platform learns from **user preferences** and **place data** to offer relevant suggestions using **machine learning models**.

-✅ Think TripAdvisor meets a personal recommender, but simpler and smarter.
+**Discover Places** is a full-stack Python web application that allows users to:
+- Explore interesting locations
+- Like and save their favorite spots
+- Receive personalized place recommendations

+The platform uses **JWT-based authentication**, a **PostgreSQL database**, and two ML-based engines: **content-based filtering** and **popularity-based ranking** — all served via a clean Flask backend and HTML frontend.

 ---

 ## ✨ Features

-- 🔐 User login & registration (JWT Auth)
+- 🔐 JWT-based Login and Signup
-- 🏞️ Browse & discover new places
+- 🏙️ Browse curated places
 - ❤️ Like places you enjoy
-- 📍 Redirect to Google Maps for navigation
-- 📈 Smart recommendations using ML
-- 🧠 Two recommendation systems:
+- 🧠 Personalized Recommendations:
   - Content-Based Filtering
   - Popularity-Based Ranking
-  -
+- 🗺️ One-click Google Maps Redirection
+- 🗃️ PostgreSQL-powered backend for data persistence
+- 📄 Modular ML code for easy extensibility

 ---

 ## 🖼️ UI Preview